+Discussion

+Certain differences in ballot presentation are mandated by state law, such as the order in which candidates are listed and provisions for voting for write-in candidates.
+This requirement ensures that comparable characteristics such as font size or audio volume and speed are the same for all ballot options.

 5.2-B – Presenting content in all languages

-All information that is presented in English must also be presented in all other languages that are supported, whether the language is in visual or audio format.
+All information that is presented to the voter in English must also be capable of being presented in all other languages that are supported, whether the language is in visual or audio format.
 This includes instructions, warnings, messages, notification of undervotes or overvotes, contest options, and vote verification information.